We both stand behind his office door in silence, waiting for him to let us in.

 My soft tissue injury didn’t absolutely move to pity the HR woman and, as soon as I came back from the St. Bartholomew’s Hospital, the war began.

-In order to beat a completely disarmed and unaware rival, she grabbed the most harmful weapon she could ever have used.
+In order to beat a completely disarmed and unaware rival, she grabbed the most harmful weapon she could have ever used.

-I don’t know how, but she managed to find out the only thing that can kill someone like me.
+I don’t know how, but she managed to find the only thing that can kill someone like me.

 She left me with nothing to do for 9 hours a day, every day, five days a week, while silently keeping track of my every move.